Last Updated: 23.09.2023

 5. Playa Dominical

 The town of Dominical may seem like a sleepy little village but dig a little deeper and you’ll be pleasantly surprised to discover it’s a happening community.
 Kick back and enjoy its quintessential coastal vibe or mingle with the eclectic crew of people who call it home.
-This is one town that’s easy to love and impossible to leave… but there’s no doubt it’s becoming busier and busier every year.
+This is one town that’s easy to love and difficult to say goodbye to.

 With a great variety of waves plus surfboard rental shacks galore, Playa Dominical is one of the best beginner surf beaches in all of Costa Rica.
 Like Playa Hermosa to the north, Playa Dominical is a sand bottom break that’s also very exposed to swells.
 For this reason, the waves can get world-class.
 For those who are just learning the ropes, try surfing here on a high tide when it’s between 2 – 4 ft.
 Then spend the afternoon reflecting on a great day at one of the many beach bars that line the shore.

-What’s the best season to surf in Playa Dominical
+What’s the best season to surf Playa Dominical?

 Playa Dominical has fun surf all year round.
 However, if you really want to score it then arranging a surf trip anytime from December to April should be on the cards.